jorgebucaran/hyperapp/README.md

   ])
 ```

-It is important to understand that the result of the view is a new Virtual DOM.
-It may seem wasteful to throw away the old Virtual DOM and re-create it entirely on every update — not to mention the fact that at any one time, Hyperapp is keeping two Virtual DOM trees in memory, but as it turns out, browsers can create hundreds of thousands of objects very quickly.
+It is important to understand that the result of the view is a new virtual DOM.
+It may seem wasteful to throw away the old virtual DOM and re-create it entirely on every update — not to mention the fact that at any one time, Hyperapp is keeping two virtual DOM trees in memory, but as it turns out, browsers can create hundreds of thousands of objects very quickly.
 On the other hand, modifying the DOM is several orders of magnitude more expensive.

-## Mounting
+### Mounting

 To mount your application in a page, we need a DOM element.
 This element is referred to as the application container.
 Applications built with Hyperapp always have a single container.